 Birth Control Methods

-An intrauterine contraceptive is a small, plastic device that is placed into a woman's uterus by a trained health care provider.
-There are only two such products used in the United States, the IUD and the IUS.
-The intrauterine device, (IUD) contains copper.
+Intrauterine contraceptive (IUC) is a small soft device that is placed into the uterus by a trained health care provider.
+There is one kind of IUC that contains copper.
 The copper slowly dissolves over a period of years and causes conditions inside the uterus sperm cannot tolerate.
-Thus, the sperm are unable to reach the woman's egg to fertilize it.
+So, the sperm are unable to reach the woman's egg to fertilize it.

 Intrauterine contraception provides extremely effective birth control.
 For many women it is a safe and easy method to use.